-Standards or Interpretations Content of amendment Effective date per IASB Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" Under existing IAS 1 requirements, companies classify a liability as current when they do not have an unconditional right to defer settlement for at least 12 months after the reporting date.
-The amendments has removed the requirement for a right to be unconditional and instead now requires that a right to defer settlement must exist at the reporting date and have substance.
-January 1, 2024 The amendments clarify how a company classifies a liability that can be settled in its own shares - e.g. convertible debt.
+Standards or Interpretations Content of amendment Effective date per IASB Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" eation of Liabilities companies classify a liability as current The amendments clarify how a company classifies a liability that can be settled in its own shares - e.g. convertible debt.
 Amendments to IAS 1 "Non- current Liabilities with Covenants" After reconsidering certain aspects of the 2020 amendments1, new IAS 1 amendments clarify that only covenants with which a company must comply on or before the reporting date affect the classification of a liability as current or non-current.
 January 1, 2024 Covenants with which the company must comply after the reporting date (i.e. future covenants) do not affect a liability's classification at that date.
 However, when non-current liabilities are subject to future covenants, companies will now need to disclose information to help users understand the risk that those liabilities could become repayable within 12 months after the reporting date.